Accelerating CCUS: A Global Conference to Progress CCUS

 The event will seek to identify the priorities for action for Governments, industry, innovators and academia.
 Please note that space at this event is limited to 160; places will be confirmed by the end of September 2018.

 Hosted by the UK CCS Research Centre, the reception and dinner will be an opportunity to meet global CCS practitioners from industry and academia, over an informal reception and dinner.

 The event will include a keynote speaker to discuss their perspective and insight into CCUS and how to accelerate CCUS.
 Please note that space at this event is limited to 250; places will be confirmed by the end of September 2018.

 Organised by the UK Government and the Global CCS Institute, this day-long event will bring together leading global experts to discuss the value of CCUS, explore business models, and the future of CCUS technologies and seek practical solutions and actions to accelerate the deployment of CCUS globally.

 The event will be an opportunity for all participants to advise on their priorities for action to progress CCUS globally.
 Places will be confirmed by the end of September 2018.

 You can visit the conference website here.

 Sponsored by the Global CCS Institute, there will be an opportunity to network and meet colleagues from across the world immediately after the “progressing CCUS globally” event.

-If you are interested in attending any of the CCUS events on 28 and 29 November, please register your interest on Eventbrite by 31 August at the latest.
-Note that these events are by personal invitation only and unsolicited registrations will not be approved.
+If you are interested in attending any of the CCUS events on 28 and 29 November, please register your interest on Eventbrite by 27 September at the latest.
 Your attendance will be confirmed by the end of September.